 Creditors tended to oppose ratification, debtors to support it.

-Strong national government a a protection against political privilege
+Strong national government as protection against political privilege

-Weak decentralized government as a protection against social inequality -- differences in wealth.
+Weak decentralized government as protection against social inequality -- differences in wealth.

-Strong national government as a protection for political privilege
+Strong national government as protection for political privilege

 Strong national government for purposes of taxation